 The Asia Study Abroad Program is usually undertaken in the second year of the BA program at St. Stephen’s University.
 The program develops an understanding of the histories, philosophies, cultures, religions, languages and the arts of Southeast Asia.

 Students undertake preparatory work prior to their departure, continuing their studies while abroad under the supervision of SSU instructors who travel with them.
 On their return, students complete their academic requirements back in Canada.

-As such, the academic components consist of five, 3 credit-hour courses.
-Pedagogically, the program is structured around formal lectures at SSU and at partner universities, on-site presentations by local experts, student-led seminars, field-trips and work carried out by students individually and in small teams.
-Notwithstanding the specialized content of each course, components of the Asia curriculum complement one another and students are required to make these interconnections while they compare and contrast Southeast Asian societies with those of the West.
+This study abroad experience constitutes a full term of interdisciplinary, cross-cultural study: five 3 credit-hour courses.
+Pedagogically, the program is structured around lectures at SSU and at Asian partner universities, on-site presentations by local experts, student-led seminars, field-trips and projects carried out by students individually and in small teams.
+Notwithstanding the specialized content of each course, components of the Asia study abroad program complement one another and students are expected to make these interconnections while they compare and contrast Southeast Asian societies with those of the West.